BargerT/eft_arena_stats/README.md

 # eft_arena_stats #
 ## Features ##
-- [ ] Generate kit progression kits that are present in the game
+- [ ] Generate kit progression trees that are present in the game
 - [ ] Calculate the total experience to each kit in the tree
 - [ ] Calculate the worst case, best case, and average case time to get to the kit
 - [ ] Calculate kit with the highest DPS to armored or non-armored individuals